 "We were looking for something that spoke to the dichotomy between complexity and utility.
 There is something oddly complex about our fixtures, but ultimately I think the pieces achieve their function in quite a utilitarian way."

 Gabriel Hendifar and Jeremy Anderson are Apparatus, a studio creating beautiful handcrafted lighting.
-For those in Los Angeles, selections from their latest line can be seen at Gallery L7.
+For those in Los Angeles, selections from their latest line can be seen at Twentieth.
 I recently had a conversation with Gabriel who now lives in New York about his company, and his past as a fashion designer.

 How did you arrive at the name APPARATUS?